awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_syntax.md

       Specifies the number of days after the backup occurs before AWS Backup moves the recovery point to cold storage\.
 This key contains the [`@@assign` inheritance value operator](orgs_manage_policies_inheritance_mgmt.md#value-setting-operators) and a value with an integer number of days\.
     + `delete_after_days` – This policy key maps to the `DeleteAfterDays` key in an AWS Backup plan\.

       Specifies the number of days after the backup occurs before AWS Backup deletes the recovery point\.
 This key contains the [`@@assign` inheritance value operator](orgs_manage_policies_inheritance_mgmt.md#value-setting-operators) and a value with an integer number of days\.
-If you transition a backup to cold storage, it must stay there a minimum of 90 days, so this value must be a minimum of 90 days greater than the `move_to_cold_storge_after_days` value\.
+If you transition a backup to cold storage, it must stay there a minimum of 90 days, so this value must be a minimum of 90 days greater than the `move_to_cold_storage_after_days` value\.
   + `copy_actions` – This policy key maps to the `CopyActions` key in an AWS Backup plan\.

     \(Optional\) Specifies that AWS Backup should copy the backup to one or more additional locations\.
 This key contains two child keys: